 Schizophrenia is a difficult mental illness to understand.
 So learn as much as you can.
 The more information you have, the better prepared you will be to deal with it.

 You’ll also be better able to support your family member with schizophrenia.
-And that can boost the odds that he will stick with his treatment, even when things gets tough.
+And that can boost the odds that they will stick with their treatment, even when things gets tough.

 2. Be Goal-Oriented